-In Nevada, numerous accidents occur where at-fault drivers have minimal insurance coverage for accidents.
-Currently, drivers are required to carry a minimum of $15,000 in liability coverage for each accident.
+Currently, drivers are required to carry a minimum of $50,000 in bodily injury coverage for each accident.
 Unfortunately, medical expenses alone often cost over $50,000, leaving you responsible for the uncovered medical expenses.

 Being injured in an automobile accident can cause a person to put their entire life on hold as they recuperate from their injuries.
 During this time, injured parties acquire stacking medical bills and deal with the long-term effects of their injuries.